Francisco Mejía Player Props: Rays vs. Royals

-Friday, Francisco Mejia and the Tampa Bay Rays square off against the Kansas City Royals and Alec Marsh, with the first pitch at 8:10 PM ET.
+On Sunday, Francisco Mejia (.152 on-base percentage in past 10 games, 101 points below season-long percentage) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 2:10 PM ET.

-In his last action (on July 8 against the Braves) he went 0-for-3.
+In his previous appearance, he reached base in his only plate appearance against the Royals.

 Francisco Mejía Game Info & Props vs. the Royals